getodk/collect/README.md

 ## Setting up your development environment

+1. Download and install [Git](https://git-scm.com/downloads) and add it to your PATH

 1. Download and install [Android Studio](https://developer.android.com/studio/index.html)

 1. Fork the collect project ([why and how to fork](https://help.github.com/articles/fork-a-repo/))